 You can find all the samples for their messages in the resources bundle.

-MercuryGate will send back 997 functional acknowledgements for each motor carrier freight details and invoice (210) you send out.
-If you wish to correlate incoming acknowledgements with the 210 messages you issue, you can have a look at Babelway's 997 implementation.
+MercuryGate will send back 997 functional acknowledgments for each motor carrier freight detail and invoice (210) you send out.
+If you wish to correlate incoming acknowledgments with the 210 messages you issue, you can have a look at Babelway's 997 implementation.